Iliotibial band (ITB) pain

 Shockwave therapy (lithotripsy) can be used to reduce pain through its direct effects on pain receptors in the leg, whilst additional collagen and blood vessel formation is promoted to support the body healing and supporting itself to recover.

-Don’t train on rough or uneven surfaces
+Avoid training on rough or uneven surfaces

 Don’t skip cooling down and stretching after activity